Planning a kitchen

 - Leave at least 40cm clearance between the worktop and wall-mounted cupboards.
-Most unit doors open up to a maximum of 60cm.

 For example, if you like to try new recipes and experiment with spices, having cookbooks and a spice rack to hand near the hob would be useful.
 Or if you’re a seasoned baker, storage for baking utensils and ingredients might be best placed by the area where you’ll do most preparation.

 Once you’ve thought about what you want to store and where it makes most sense to place things, have a think about the different types of storage available: kitchen islands, open shelves, pull-out units, corner storage racks, hooks, freestanding units such as dressers, floor-to-ceiling cupboards, plate racks and wine racks (built-in or freestanding).